Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 ![Color Swatch](assets/images/readme/swatch.png)

-The above color swatch shows a guide line for the color scheme of the site, black and white will also be incorporated.
+The above colour swatch shows a guide line for the colour scheme of the site, black and white will also be incorporated.
-Colors are brand colors which have been adopted for the following reasons:
+Colours are brand colours which have been adopted for the following reasons:

 Color | Consumer Association